pastjean/stjean.me/content/about.md

 You can find me hitting the waves or, on [Twitter] and [GitHub].

-I am currently doing awesome things as a Senior software developer at [Pleo.io].
+I am currently doing software engineering as a remote senior software developer at [Pleo.io], rust, java, kotlin, BI, remote work structure...

 I was previously at [Coveo] where I did a lot of things like software engineering, deploying kubernetes, some [go] and java, microservices architecture and good beer propaganda.